schodet/nxt-python/README.md

 example, help('nxt.sensor.Ultrasonic')) or even in the source code (especially for digital sensors).

-Notes/FAQ:
+## Notes/FAQ:
     (I have tried to put the most important stuff first, but it would be a good idea to read the whole section.
 In any case, read it all the way through before asking for help.
 Thanks!)

-        -=-=-About v2-=-=-
+# About v2
     This version is part of the 2.x series of releases.
 Programs designed for NXT_Python or for the 1.x series of nxt-python will not work with this version.
-If you are trying to get an old program to work, it most likely needs a 1.x series release, which can be downloaded from the nxt-python downloads page at googlecode.
+If you are trying to get an old program to work, it most likely needs a 1.x series release, which can be downloaded from the nxt-python [releases](https://github.com/Eelviny/nxt-python/releases) page.
 New projects should use a 2.x series release (hint: this is one!) due to the new features and API improvements.
 Converting old projects is somewhat difficult and not officially supported, though as always you're welcome to ask for help.

-        -=-=-Problems and Their Solutions-=-=-
+# Problems and Their Solutions
     Support for a number of sensors has not been tested at all, due to lack of hardware.
 I have started a project to test this code, but the going is slow and I still can't test everything.
 If you have a problem